 “What then shall we say to these things?
 If God is for us, who can be against us?”
+(Romans 8:31).

 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
-And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.
-(Romans 8:29-30)
+And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified (Romans 8:29-30).

-Speaking about God’s love for them only once was not enough for Paul.
-He believed in gospel redundancy—using different words and ways to say the same thing until his audience not only understood what he was saying but that knowledge transformed them.
+Paul continued to hammer the gospel nail by repeatedly reminding them of Sovereign God’s protective care.
+(Read Romans 8:32-39.)
+He believed in gospel redundancy—using different words and ways to say the same thing until his audience understood what he was saying and was experiencing transformation by this sweet knowledge.

 Now, let’s apply what Paul was teaching the believers in Rome.
 What better thing could you give to your spouse?
 If the Lord is for your undeserving spouse and you are for your undeserving spouse, your spouse is in the best place any human could be.
 The two most significant things that could ever happen to a couple are for them to live in the overflowing awareness of God’s unmerited pleasure while exporting and experiencing each other’s undeniable affection.

 You would do well to follow Paul’s example by examining your heart as it pertains to how you think about and treat your spouse.
 These questions will aid you as you practically work out the gospel in your marriage.

 Ask the Spirit to illuminate your mind to see where you may be failing.
 Ask the Father to give you the power to set aside what you want, while enabling you to be Jesus to your spouse.
 Be prepared to write down the thoughts that He brings to your mind.
 Take your soul to task while resisting temptations to make this about any areas where your spouse may have failed you.